MEASER: Malware embedding attacks on open-source LLMs: Related Work

-Heretofore, stego attacks were only investigated in DNNs, whereas they were under-explored, if not none, in open-source LLMs.
-In general DNN scenarios, stego attacks comprised two core components, i.e., {\bf{\textit{stego}}} and {\bf{\textit{trigger}}}.
-The former one embedded payloads in model parameters, and the latter activated these payloads under specific conditions.
-Loosely speaking, two distinct approaches dominated the research on {\bf{\textit{stego}}}, i.e., X-LSB attacks \cite{Liu2020-ACSAC, Wang2021-ISCC, Wang2022-CS, Gilkarov2024-TIFS} and spread-spectrum (SS) attacks \cite{Hitaj2022-ESORICS}.
+Heretofore, MEAs were only investigated in DNNs, whereas they were under-explored, if not none, in open-source LLMs.
+In general DNN scenarios, MEAs comprised two core components, i.e., {\bf{\textit{stego}}} and {\bf{\textit{trigger}}}.
+The former one embedded malware payloads in model parameters, and the latter activated these payloads under specific conditions.
+Loosely speaking, two distinct approaches dominated the research on {\bf{\textit{stego}}}, i.e., X-LSB attacks \cite{Liu2020-ACSAC, Wang2021-ISCC, Wang2022-CS, Gilkarov2024-TIFS} and MaleficNet \cite{Hitaj2022-ESORICS}\cite{Hitaj2025-TDSC}.
 X-LSB attacks embedded payloads into DNN models by replacing the least significant bits (LSB) of parameter values.
-On the other hand, SS attacks embedded payloads based on Code-Division Multiple-Access (CDMA) spread-spectrum channel-coding.
+On the other hand, MaleficNet embedded payloads based on Code-Division Multiple-Access (CDMA) spread-spectrum channel-coding.
 Besides, resilience training, value-mapping, and sign-mapping \cite{Liu2020-ACSAC} were also devised as {\bf{\textit{stego}}}, but were not widely adopted due to high computation and complicated design.
 Additionally, {\bf{\textit{trigger}}} was categorized into 4 classes: logits, ranks, fine-tuned ranks, and feature vectors \cite{Liu2020-ACSAC}, which could be hidden within model files \cite{PickleStrikeHiddenLayer} and APIs \cite{Zhu2025-SP}.
-Note that our \texttt{SASER} might be plugged by advanced trigger mechanisms to incur brand-new threats, which deserve independent research in the future.
+Note that our MEASER might be plugged by advanced trigger mechanisms to incur brand-new threats, which deserve independent research in the future.